 Located on Lime Street, the Liverpool Lime Street railway station is considered to be the gateway to Liverpool City Centre.
-The station, which consists of a mainline and an underground railway station, is the largest railway station in Liverpool City Centre.
+The station consists of a mainline and an underground railway station and is the largest railway station in Liverpool city centre.
 It is managed by Network Rail.

 Lime Street station history

 Lime Street’s first station was opened by John Foster Jnr in August 1836 with a wooden train-shed.
 The station, however, was replaced by a new station built by Sir William Tite in 1849.
 The new station was located on Lord Nelson Street and was built with an innovative iron segmental-arched vault train-shed.

 In 1867, the original train-shed was replaced with a new train-shed by London and North Western Railway (LNWR).
 It is still in use and is the north vault of the present station.
 Added in 1874, the second train-shed vault currently exists as the south vault of the station.